Please email firstname.lastname@example.org or call (516) 883-4400 ext.1409 for an appointment to access the collection.

 – The first meeting of the organization, originally called the Port Washington Camera Club, was held on January 30th 1975.
 The collection includes correspondence, newsletters, publicity, clippings, exhibition programs and related material documenting the club’s history and activities.
 3 boxes; 1975-2008.

-Click here to view Plain Talk online.
+– View Plain Talk on New York Heritage.
 The Library thanks Peter J. Zwerlein for digitizing these issues.

 Play Troupe of Port Washington